-So I thought I’d put together a quick blog today to offer some tips on what to do if your son/daughter is suffering with exam anxiety:
+So I thought I’d put together a quick blog today to offer some tips on what to do if your child is struggling with exam anxiety.

 When we get anxious, our breathing becomes shallow and we feel like we’re not getting a full breath.
 This is true!
-So override that mechanism by engaging in “box breathing”; a technique used in the military to help calm nerves before battle.
-Inhale through the nose and count to 4 in your head.
-Hold the breath for 4.
-Exhale through the mouth for 4.
-Hold for 4.
-Repeat this process for around 5 minutes or until the anxiety has subsided.
+So override that mechanism by engaging in “box breathing”; a technique used in the military to help calm nerves before battle:

-- Courage – What you resist persists.
-Don’t try to fight the anxiety, just lean into it.
+Courage – What you resist persists.
+Don’t try to fight exam anxiety, just lean into it.
 Focus on the feelings, and they will slowly start to fade away.